-- Under the Endangered Species Act, the EPA must consult with the U.S. Fish and Wildlife Service to approve state water-quality standards to ensure they protect threatened and endangered wildlife.
+- Under the Endangered Species Act, the EPA must consult with the U.S. Fish and Wildlife Service to approve state water-quality measures to ensure they protect threatened and endangered wildlife.

-Without their main food source, Florida’s iconic manatees began to die.
+Without their main food source, Florida’s iconic manatees have been dying.

-- The high levels of nitrogen and phosphorus from pollutants killed thousands of acres of seagrass in Indian River Lagoon last year.
+- Excess levels of nitrogen and phosphorus from pollutants killed thousands of acres of seagrass in Indian River Lagoon last year.

 - Manatees return to the lagoon’s warm water each winter to feed on seagrass.
-The lagoon supports more species of plants and animals than any other estuary in North America.
+The lagoon is one of the most biodiverse estuaries in North America.